pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

   ![](Images/41.png)
   - So we are like having 10,000 binary classification problems, and we only train k+1 classifier of them in each iteration.
 - How to select negative samples:
   - We can sample according to empirical frequencies in words corpus which means according to how often different words appears.
-But the problem with that is that we will have more frequent words like _the, of, and..._
+But the problem with that is that we will have more frequent words like: the, of, and...
   - The best is to sample with this equation (according to authors):
   ![](Images/43.png)